Who can apply for the exchange program?

 What are the different types of exchanges offered?

-Exchanges usually last for an academic year, during which the student lives with at least two families and attends high school in the host country.
+Long-Term Exchanges last for an academic year, during which the student lives with 1-5 host families and attends high school in the host country.
 Mountain & Plains RYE also offers a Short-Term Exchange Program (STEP).
 STEP usually takes place during the summer months and involves two students, one U.S. and one foreign, who spend about two months together, first with the U.S. family and then with the foreign family.

 • Email STEP Inquiries for more information